-In accordance with the provision of Article 23 of Medicines Act (ZZdr-2, Official Gazette of RS, no. 17/14) all person liable authorized with marketing authorization must inform JAZMP about the inadequate quality of the product or suspected counterfeit medicines on the market.
+In accordance with the provision of Article 23 of Medicines Act (ZZdr-2, Official Gazette of RS, no. 17/14 and 66/19) all person liable authorized with marketing authorization must inform JAZMP about the inadequate quality of the product or suspected counterfeit medicines on the market.

 Quality defect of the product is any difference in the appearance, physical-chemical, microbiological and pharmaceutical-technological properties of the actual situation of medicinal product and information from marketing authorization.
 This includes artwork non-compliances as well (patient leaflet, primary and secondary packaging material).

 Counterfeit medicinal product is any medicinal product for following information are falsely represented: